zabokaa/GreenUnity/README.md

 ## testing

-- manual
+- Manual

-  - page is responsive (menu, images, style of each section) for tablet, laptop, and wide screens
+  - Page is responsive (menu, images, style of each section) for tablet, laptop, and wide screens
-  - menu working, going up arrow after each section working as well
+  - Menu working, going up arrow after each section working as well
-  - all links working and opening in a new tab
+  - All links working and opening in a new tab
-  - all images have alt text or fallback background color and aria-labels are there
+  - All images have alt text or fallback background color and aria-labels are there
-  - contrast ratio (WCAG AAA) passed
+  - Contrast ratio (WCAG AAA) passed

-- official validators
+- Official validators

   - CSS validator: no errors
   - HTML validator: 1st errors bc img had size attribute without sourceset atrribute --> fixed
-  - lighthouse: values for accessibility / best practise / SEO all 100, increased performance value from 74 to 99 by transforming and resizing all my images
+  - Lighthouse: values for accessibility / best practise / SEO all 100, increased performance value from 74 to 99 by transforming and resizing all my images
   - WAVE: no errors

-## technologies
+## Technologies

 HTML | CSS

-## project status
+## Project Status

-project is: finished
+Project is: finished

-## acknowledgements
+## Acknowledgements

-this project was based on full-stack course @ Code Institute
+This project was based on full-stack course @ Code Institute.

-- images from pexels.com and wikimedia, all commons
+- Image of raised-bed from  wikimedia.com, all other images from pexels.com
-- images edited with squoosh.app
+- Images edited with squoosh.app